Frequently Asked Questions

 1. Does an employee need to ask for FMLA leave?

 The employee does not need to ask for FMLA leave or even mention FMLA.
-The employee simply provides enough information for the supervisor and/or HR/FMLA Consultant to believe the absence might be covered under the FMLA.
+The employee simply provides enough information for the supervisor and/or FMLA Coordinator to believe the absence might be covered under the FMLA.
 Mentioning that they need time off to care for a seriously ill spouse/child/parent, stating that they missed work because they were hospitalized, or stating that a family member is being called to active duty in the military are all examples of such a notice.

 2. Can employees choose whether or not they want to use FMLA leave?